Built for Itself.

 What South Africa does represent, and this is the more subtle pressure, is a gravitational centre that makes the Mauritius routing argument harder to sustain for pan-African deals.
 When South African capital is being deployed into East Africa, or when South African GPs structure regional funds, the question naturally arises: why route through Port Louis rather than Johannesburg, which has deeper capital markets, stronger institutional infrastructure, and no offshore premium to justify?
 South Africa does not displace Mauritius.
 But its scale and sophistication raise the comparison.
 And in an era when every layer must justify itself, being compared unfavourably to Johannesburg is a form of competitive pressure, even if the two systems were never in the same race.

-- The GEPF is established under the Government Employees Pension Law (Proclamation 21 of 1996) and sits outside the Pension Funds Act’s Regulation 28; its offshore ceiling is set by negotiation with the Minister of Finance, raised from 10% to 15% (concluded 2020, reported 2021).
+- The GEPF is established under the Government Employees Pension Law (Proclamation 21 of 1996) and sits outside the Pension Funds Act’s Regulation 28.
+Under Regulation 28, other South African retirement funds may hold up to 45% of assets offshore (single foreign-asset limit set by the Minister of Finance in February 2022, SARB Exchange Control Circular 10/2022).
+The GEPF’s offshore ceiling, the maximum proportion of the fund’s total assets permitted outside South Africa, is set separately by agreement with the Minister of Finance and was raised from 10% to 15% (concluded 2020, reported 2021).
 Foreign holdings were R319 billion, or 13.7% of assets, against a total portfolio of R2.38 trillion as at 31 March 2024.
-Sources: GEPF Annual Report 2023/24; GEPF actuarial report; National Treasury.
+Sources: GEPF Annual Report 2023/24; GEPF actuarial report; National Treasury; SARB.
 The fund has since grown to R2.69 trillion (31 March 2025).

 - Structural interpretation by the author.
 JSE, GEPF and domestic banking roles: GEPF Annual Report 2023/24; JSE market profile (2024).